amitd05/OpenGL-Visualization-Of-Process-Scheduling/README.md

   - [GLU (OpenGL Utility Library)](https://www.opengl.org/resources/libraries/glu/) for additional OpenGL functionality.
 - **College Resources**: Thank you to [Kle Technological University Belagavi ] for providing access to the required software and academic resources.

-Your acknowledgment here if there are any other key people or resources to mention.

-.